defi-wonderland/balancer-v1-amm/test/invariants/PROPERTIES.md

 0 should be absorbing for mul
 bmul result should always be gte a and b

-bdiv should be bmul reverse operation
-1 should be identity for bdiv
-bdiv should revert if b is 0
-bdiv result should be lte a
+bdiv should be bmul reverse operation // <-- unsolved 1 should be identity for bdiv bdiv should revert if b is 0 // <-- impl with wrapper to have low lvl call bdiv result should be lte a